aberke/amazon-study/survey-snippets/README.md

 ```

 Why:
 - JS: It must be done this way to make the advertised Qualtrics.SurveyEngine APIs work properly.
 Why not put our JS into external scripts like the libraries?
-Too many hours went into trying to make this work otherwise via external scripts.
+Many hours went into trying to make this work otherwise via external scripts.
 The API interface does not seem to properly work outside of the JS editing interface Qualtrics provides.

 ### Data upload question versions